jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/12-permissions-users-ad-sps.md

 ### AFactory IaC Service Principal (1st)
     - Name: esml-common-bicep-sp
+    - Permissons:
-    - Permissons: OWNER on Subscriptions created in step 2
+        - OWNER on Subscriptions created for the AIFactory landingzones: Dev, Test, Prod subscriptions.
+        - If external vNet (BYO vNet):
+            - CONTRIBUTOR the Resourcegroup where the external vNet resides for Dev, Test, Prod subscriptions/spokes
+                - Reason: To be able to create Network sercurity groups
+            - Network Contributor: to the vNet
+                Reason: To be able to create subnets, and to be able to assigne network security groups to the subnets.
     - Purpose: For the ESML AIFactory CoreTeam and its data ingestion team, for DataOps pipelines unattended
 ### Role: CoreTeam Service Principal (2nd)
     - Name: esml-common-sp